OhadLandau/TCUP/README.md

 1. Taw expression matrices (TCGA, GTEx, metastatic) were not uploaded due to the significant size of the files, to use the data for potential retraining contact us - olandau4@gmail.com - and we will find a solution to transfer the data.
 2. Once data obtained, paths for the read_csv functions should be changed and matched to your enviorment.
-3. install all depdencies (see all libraries on import, this is not a rebuild repo hence no requirements.txt file)
+3. install all depdencies (requirements.txt)
 4. Run `python FullTCUP.py`.